brianshumate/vaultron/README.md

 [^] Exported Vaultron environment variables!
 ```

-Before accessing the Vault or Consul web UIs you should add the Vaultron certificate authority (CA) certificate to your OS trust store.
+> **NOTE**: Before accessing the Vault or Consul web UIs you should add the Vaultron Certificate Authority (CA) certificate to your OS trust store.
 It is located at `etc/tls/ca-bundle.pem` under the root of this project.

 See the **TLS by Default** section for more details on handling Vaultron's Certificate Authority certificate.